 Here's what I did: I read Feldenkrais transcripts in my own voice and I recorded them at the same time.
 And then I did the sessions myself by listening to my recordings.

 It was one of the most empowering experiences that I had ever created for myself.
 And I still do it.
 Every week.

 The benefits of doing this are deep and multi-leveled.
 You become both the teacher and the student.
 As the teacher, when you first start recording, you may not feel confident.
 You may feel scared, you may even make a few mistakes.
 But later, when you listen to your recordings as the student, you will find that it does not matter.
 Why?

 First off, as the student you want to have a positive experience.
 You are putting in your time and energy to do a session.
 You want a result.
 This is called "positive expectancy" and you will have it for two people - you the student and you the teacher.
-As you do the session, you may not - likely WILL not - hear the mistake that you thought you made as a teacher.
-Or you may hear the mistake but it does not matter because you know what the teacher - you - was trying to communicate.
-And in this way you learn that the mistakes are not that important.
-That is, you realize that a small mistake does not change your positive experience - neither as the teacher not the student.
+As you do the session, you may not - likely WILL not - hear the mistakes that you thought you made as a teacher.
+Or you may hear the mistakes but it does not matter because you know what the teacher - you - was trying to communicate.
+And in this way, you learn that the mistakes are not that important.
+That is, you realize that a small mistake does not change your positive experience - neither as the teacher nor as the student.

 Does that make sense?
 If not, that's fine.
 Just do it and see how you evolve.